Wood Rot Repair in Boston & South Shore Areas

 While more expensive to install, Trex decks need no ongoing staining.

-Wood decks – especially Mahogany decks – need to be stained every year to keep them looking great and protected.
+Wood decks – especially Mahogany decks – must be stained yearly to keep them looking great and protected.
 The minute you stain them, the clock starts ticking, and the foot traffic, hot sun, and water puddling fade the stain, so the next summer, it needs to be restained.
 Staining a deck is usually $1,000+ and requires time that we just don’t think you need to spend.
 Go with Trex.

-Our carpenters can install Trex decks for you.
+Our carpenters can install Trex decking for you.
 Click here to schedule a quote.

 Applying caulk to prevent wood rot